 VeRCYe LAI Generation

-VeRCYE is designed to identify best matching APSIM simulations with actual remotely sensed Leaf Area Index (LAI) data.
+VeRCYE is designed to identify best matching APSIM simulations based on actual remotely sensed Leaf Area Index (LAI) data.
 This documentation covers the LAI data generation pipeline, which is a separate but essential component of the VeRCYE workflow.
-The LAI is not a true remotely sensed value, but is rather estimated from a combination of bands using neural networks that were converted to Pytorch from the Leaf Toolbox.
+The LAI is not a true remotely sensed value, but is rather estimated from a combination of bands using neural networks that were converted to Pytorch from the Leaf Toolbox that was developed by Fernandez et al.

 The LAI creation pipeline described in this documentation transforms Sentinel-2 satellite imagery into LAI estimates that can be used by the VeRCYE algorithm.
 Currently only Sentinel-2 data is supported, but a version using Harmonized Landsat-Sentinel Imagery is planned.